bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

         :alt: Screenshot of the contrast theme for Bokeh

-To use one of the built-in themes, import ``built_in_themes`` from :class:`bokeh.themes`.
-Next, assign the name of the theme you want to use to the ``theme`` property of your document.
+To use one of the built-in themes, assign the name of the theme you want to use to the ``theme`` property of your document.

 For example:

 .. bokeh-plot::
     :source-position: above

+    from bokeh.io import curdoc
     from bokeh.plotting import figure, output_file, show
-    from bokeh.themes import built_in_themes
-    from bokeh.io import curdoc

     x = [1, 2, 3, 4, 5]
     y = [6, 7, 6, 4, 5]

     output_file("dark_minimal.html")

     curdoc().theme = 'dark_minimal'

     p = figure(title='dark_minimal', plot_width=300, plot_height=300)
     p.line(x, y)

     show(p)

 For more examples and detailed information, see :class:`bokeh.themes`.